 - This is more particular to top-down seamless sweaters, but in my experience trying on as you go works better in theory than in reality.
 I know lots of folks will argue with me on this point, but hear me out.
 First, you usually won’t have blocked the sweater if you’re trying on as you knit, so if your gauge is going to change with blocking, you won’t get an accurate sense of the fit.
 Better to knit an accurate swatch (see above) and do a bit of math.
 Second, I’ve found that it’s easy to overestimate the length of a piece that’s on the needles – I think maybe there’s some wishful thinking at play when I want to get the piece done!

-On the flip side, there are some distinct advantages to seamless sweaters.
+On the flip side, seamless sweaters do have some advantages.
 The most obvious one is that once the knitting is done, there is less finishing standing between me and wearing my new garment!
-And one time I do appreciate a seamless sweater is when I’m playing yarn chicken.
+And one time I do appreciate a top-down seamless sweater is when I’m playing yarn chicken.
 If the sweater is knit top-down, or if the sleeves are picked up and knit down from the completed garment, I can make adjustments to the body or sleeve length (or both) according to how much yarn I have.
 If I don’t have enough, I can maybe live with a slightly shorter hem or a 3/4 sleeve.

 What is your favorite way to knit a sweater?
 Are there any advantages or disadvantages I haven’t covered here?